breanna-n-harris/Harris-lab-website/content/about/_index.md

 6. What is the impact of residual reproductive value on GC-fitness relationships?

-Sources for outstanding questsions: Harris, 2020; **Schoenle et al., 2018**; Lattin et al., 2016; Taff and Vitousek, 2016; Crespi et al., 2013; Breuner et al., 2008; Wingfield and Sapolsky, 2003; Ricklefs and Wikelski, 2002
+Sources for outstanding questsions: Harris, 2020; Schoenle et al., 2018; Lattin et al., 2016; Taff and Vitousek, 2016; Crespi et al., 2013; Breuner et al., 2008; Wingfield and Sapolsky, 2003; Ricklefs and Wikelski, 2002

 ![image](https://user-images.githubusercontent.com/58483740/191794930-45896934-8797-44f4-828f-ed938a457cd5.png)